Sign with Digital Signature

 Wordize allows you to sign a document without loading the document into the internal Document Object Model in the following formats: Doc, Dot, Docx, Dotx, Docm, Dotm, Odt, Ott, Xps, and OpenXps.
 The Signer class provides a convenient way to perform this type of signing.

-The following code example shows how to add a digital signature to a document:
+The following code example shows how to add a digital signature to a document using the Sign method:

 CertificateHolder holder = CertificateHolder.Create("morzal.pfx", "wordize");